 In preparing the standalone financial statements, management is responsible for assessing the

-Company' s ability to continue as a going concern, disclosing, as applicable, matters related to going
+Company's ability to continue as a going concern, disclosing, as applicable, matters related to

-as a whole are free from material misstatement, whether due to fraud or error, and to issue an
+statements as a whole are free from material misstatement, whether due to fraud or error, and

-auditor' s report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is
+to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of

-decisions of users taken on the basis of these standalone financial statements.
+influence the economic decisions of users taken on the basis of these standalone financial

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain